Nebulae

 Pelican Nebula

-The Pelican Nebula is part of a larger complex of glowing hydrogen gas and dark dust clouds that includes the North American Nebula.
+The Pelican Nebula is part of a larger complex of glowing hydrogen gas and dark dust clouds that includes the North America Nebula.
 The Pelican is cataloged as IC 5070.
 Details of the dark globules at the back of the pelican's "head" are shown below.

 Astro-Physics 155mm refractor at f5.4.
-240 minutes through an Astrodon 3 nm H-a filter using a QSI 583 on 2011-11-07 from Northern New Jersey.
+240 minutes through an Astrodon 3 nm H-a filter using a QSI 583 on 2011-11-07 from northern New Jersey.
 North is up. ©2011

 Pelican Nebula Globules

 Near the tip of the tallest dark pillar, bipolar jets can be seen emerging from a hidden new star that formed in the depths of the globule.
 The jets bend westward in the stellar wind from the hot star that has ionized this entire region.
-The jets are cataloged as HH555 and are marked in the detail shown below.
+The jets are cataloged as Herbig-Haro HH555 and are marked in the detail shown below.

 Pelican Nebula Jets